hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04_data_organization.md

 * A guide from the [Harvard library](http://guides.library.harvard.edu/dmp).
 * **Sign-up** for the [DMWG quarterly newsletter](https://datamanagement.hms.harvard.edu/dmwg-newsletter) for helpful tips, classes and events related to data management

-### Planning

-You should approach your sequencing project in a very similar way to how you do a biological experiment, and ideally, begins with **experimental design**.
-We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power.

-During this stage it is important to keep track of how the experiment was performed and clearly tracking the source of starting materials and kits used.
-It is also best practice to include information about any small variations within the experiment or variation relative to standard experiments.

 ### Organization